There’s so much to explore in Ireland, but one place at the top of your list? The stunning capital city of Dublin.

 Old Library and the Book of Kells

-This library is one of the most splendid libraries around all of Europe.
+This library is one of the most splendid libraries in all of Europe.
 It features a large number of books that belonged to Trinity College in ancient times.
 Thomas Burgh was the one who built it back in the 16th century.

 The library is located inside Trinity College; it is a very long room that is about 65 meters long.
 It will be the greatest satisfaction ever for all of the bookworms out there.
 Besides all of the oldest volumes you can find there, lies the Book of Kells.
-It is an Early Christian manuscript that people regard a masterpiece.
+It is an Early Christian manuscript that people regard as a masterpiece.

 Inside it, you will get to learn all about the history and the four Gospels of the New Testament.
 Ancient Scottish monks created that masterpiece around AD 800 and it still survives to this very day.

 Phoenix Park is one of Ireland’s largest enclosed urban parks that covers around 1700 acres, or perhaps a little more.
-It holds Dublin Zoo within where a great number of deer freely roam.
+It holds Dublin Zoo where a great number of deer freely roam.
 People refer to it as the Deerfield.
 It also happens to be the official residence of the Irish president.
-There are also other structures there, including Farmleigh House, that used to belong to the Guinness family, and Castleknock Gate.
+There are also other structures there, including Farmleigh House, which used to belong to the Guinness family, and Castleknock Gate.

 Besides, Ashtown Castle is a centre for visitors who would love to know more about the park.
-In fact, Dublin Zoo happens to be the structure within the park that attracts the greatest numbers of visitors.
+In fact, Dublin Zoo happens to be the structure within the park that attracts the greatest number of visitors.
 Some claim that over a million visitors come every year to see Europe’s second oldest zoo.
 You can spend the day watching bizarre species of animals, reptiles, and birds.
 There are also areas for kids to play and restaurants that serve tasty food.

 The whole city started off at that magnificent river and now it became one of its tourist attractions.
 It is one of the longest rivers in the county.
 In fact, it is the main artery that courses for about 75 miles through the whole city.
 The river pours into the Irish Seas right at Dublin Bay.
 People take long walks along the two banks of the river.
 You will get to see marvellous sightings of impressive architecture.